allexxlekk/eshop/README.md

-# eshop
+# Eshop
-Practice Repository to lean microservices with Springboot
+Practice Repository to lean microservices with Spring Boot
+### Conecpts and technologies:
+- Spring Cloud
+- Keycloak